CEOP's 'Operation Naga' provides hope for solving Thailand's paedophile problem

 Abusers, not used to the system, may well be first approached by the bail bondsman.
 He offers to give the offender liberty, by say putting a land title down if the cases goes to court, and for this the defandant, pays a hefty whack.

 Quite often the bail bondsman will have a contact in the police or judicial system and will continue negotiations which could result in any charges being dropped before cases get to court.

 They usually warn the defendant that the longer he delays putting the cash down the more he will have to pay in the long run.
 If he can keep payments just to police then its going to be cheaper.
-Of course that's not guarenteed and quite often the defendants still have to go to court and faces other financial charges.
+Of course, that's not guaranteed and quite often the defendants still have to go to court and faces other financial charges.

 Also lurking around are members of the 'One-Stop' shops advising foreigners on everything from visa, and land purchasing problems.
 They say they can do anything.
-One such person was a reporter on a local newspaper, who was also a local volunteer policeman, ran a one-stop shop, and would offer for extra fees to keep the matter out of the news.
+One such person was a reporter on a local newspaper, who was also a local volunteer policeman.
+He ran a one-stop shop, and would offer, for extra fees, to keep the matter out of the news.
 This does not work any more because he cannot control all the new newspapers and television channels.

-This method is also easy because until recently nobody has wanted to shoulder the costs and responsibilty of provided protection for the victms in the long lead up to a trial and thus they and their families can be easily approached.
+This method is also easy because until recently nobody has wanted to shoulder the costs and responsibility of provided protection for the victims in the long lead up to a trial and thus they and their families can be easily approached.

 * In the CEOP cases described above I should note that CEOP says that the victims are all being 'cared for' by local social services and charities (Except for one child witness who recently ran away).